Difference Between Partly Cloudy and Partly Sunny

 Partly Cloudy vs Partly Sunny

 Partly cloudy is a pretty self-explanatory phrase.
-This term is usually used in reference to the weather when the sky is filled less or halfway through with clouds.
+This term is used in reference to the weather when the sky is filled less or halfway through with clouds.

 Partly sunny means exactly what it sounds like.
 You look up at the sky and find it partially sunny.
 The sun’s playing peek-a-boo with you, but not in an irritating way.